s-Hankel hypermatrices and 2 x 2 determinantal ideals: Acknowledgments

 \section{Acknowledgments}

-This paper is extracted from the author's Master's thesis for Universit\`a di Catania, written while he was visiting student at Reed College under the supervision of professor Irena Swanson.
-The author would like to express his sincere gratitude to her for the great hospitality, for motivating this research and for many helpful discussions on the topic.
+This paper is an outcome of the author's master thesis written under the supervision of Irena Swanson.
+We thank her for the great hospitality at Reed College and for many helpful discussions.
+We are also thankful to the referee for improving the organization of the content.